nicola-lunghi/PySwitch/README.md

 This project is developed generically, so it can basically be run on any board which runs CircuitPy, using the Adafruit libraries to run a TFT display and LEDs, to control basically any device which is controlled in a similar way as the Kemper devices (it can also be used to control all other Kemper Profiler products, however his has not been tested and might need slight changes in the pyswitch_kemper module) and address any parameter or other information the controlled device provides.
 You just have to provide the apropriate adapter classes and mappings!

-## Installation

-1. Connect you device to your computer via USB and power it up.
-For PaintAudio MIDICaptain controllers, press and hold switch 1 while powering up to tell the controller to mount the USB drive.
-2. On your computer, you should now see the USB drive of the device (named MIDICAPTAIN for Paintaudio controllers, CIRCUITPY for generic boards)
-3. Delete the whole content of the USB drive.
-For PaintAudio devices, dont forget to save the contents on your hard drive (especially the license folder) if you perhaps want to restore the original manufacturer firmware later.
-4. Copy everything inside the "content" folder of the project to the root folder on your device drive (named MIDICAPTAIN or CIRCUITPY).
-5. Unmount the USB drive (important: wait until the drive really is unmounted, or it will sometimes forget everything again).
-6. Reboot the device.

-PySwitch now runs with the default configuration, which most likely will be one of my own configurations ;) You will perhaps want to try one of the contained examples.
-1. Just copy all files of the example into the root folder of the device, overwriting the old files (you can omit the README file of course).
-More on the configuration files in one of the next chapters.
-2. Unmount the USB drive (important: wait until the drive really is unmounted, or it will sometimes forget everything again).
-3. Reboot the device.

-Optionally you can use your browser (if compatible) and use <a href="https://demo.midibridge.tunetown.de">https://demo.midibridge.tunetown.de</a> to maintain the files.
-See below.

 ## Startup Options

 When the controller device is powered up with the pyswitch firmware installed, you have the following options: